 Learn more about the Breast Cancer Research Foundation.

-PAUL L. UNDERWOOD is the executive editor of Ralph Lauren Digital.
-He lives in Brooklyn with his wife and daughter.
+PAUL L. UNDERWOOD is the former executive editor of Ralph Lauren Digital.
+He lives in Austin with his wife and daughter.

 - PHOTOGRAPH BY JASON KEMPIN; COURTESY OF GETTY IMAGES